Getting ready to watch the big game? Don’t forget the snacks!

 Get the recipe: Elotes (Mexican Street Corn)

-In the winter months, you can still enjoy corn if you look to your frozen section.
-I like to buy the small ears of corn that have been cut in half from a larger cob, which are perfectly sized for serving on a snack platter as Elotes, or Mexican street corn, coated in a creamy sauce and sprinkled with cheese, cilantro and seasoning.
+In the winter months, you can still enjoy corn if you look at your frozen section.
+I like to buy the small ears of corn that have been cut in half from a larger cob, which are perfectly sized for serving on a snack platter as Elotes, or Mexican street corn, coated in a creamy sauce and sprinkled with cheese, cilantro, and seasoning.
 You can also make the same recipe as a corn salad or salsa, which I have done many times.

-Either way you serve it, Elotes is amazing as a side dish to serve with enchiladas, chili and other Mexican or Tex-Mex dishes.
+Either way you serve it, Elotes is amazing as a side dish to serve with enchiladas, chili, and other Mexican or Tex-Mex dishes.
 In its salsa or salad form, I love it as a topping for tacos or nachos.